-The TAU/HUB Youth Musical Theater Program offers three age appropriate divisions of production offerings; programs for grades 1-4, grades 5-9 and grades 9-12.
-There is a fall musical theater production, spring musical theater production and musical theater summer camps offered for each age group every year.
+The Arts HUB Youth Musical Theater Program offers three age-appropriate divisions of production offerings; programs for grades 1-4, grades 4-8 and grades 7-12.
+There are fall musical theater productions, spring musical theater productions and musical theater summer camps offered for each age group every year.
 The progression of the full program provides a graduated development of challenge to youth actors.
-The TAU/HUB program will soon be expanding to offering classes aimed at specific skill development.
-Signing up for TAU/HUB newsletters is the best way to keep up-to-date with production and audition information.
+The Arts HUB program will soon be expanding to offering classes aimed at specific skill development.
+Signing up for The Arts HUB newsletters is the best way to keep up-to-date with production and audition information.

-TAU/HUB theatrical productions are high quality, exposing young actors to professional sets, makeup, costumes, sound, lights and stage.
+The Arts HUB theatrical productions are high quality, exposing young actors to professional sets, makeup, costumes, sound, lights, and stage.
 Participants are held to high standards, yet with the understanding of their needs as youth actors.
-Every theatrical experience offers opportunities for development in many areas; dance & movement, vocal & music, acting & vocal projection, social, memorization and others.
+Every theatrical experience offers opportunities for development in many areas; dance & movement, vocal & music, acting & vocal projection, social, memorization, and others.

 This program is heavily dependent on parent volunteer helpers.
 There are many opportunities for parents to contribute, from help with sewing of costumes to helping with move-in of large set pieces.
 The theatrical productions always prove to be a strong community bonding experience.
 Participating on any level enhances the overall experience for both youth actors and their parents.

-The Art Underground offers a class/production format for 1st-3rd grade performers.
+The Arts HUB offers a class/production format for 1st-4th-grade performers.
 Students rehearse one time a week for 1 1/4 hrs.
 Each actor has the opportunity to audition and have plenty of stage time in the final production.
-Students will sing, act and dance in a final performance with full costumes and basic sets, sound and lights on the new HUB stage, starting Fall 2016.
+Students will sing, act and dance in a final performance with full costumes and basic sets, sound, and lights on the new HUB stag.

-Prior to auditioning, 2nd-6th grade actors are offered an optional audition prep class.
 Actors sign up for audition slots and audition before rehearsals begin.
 Every student who gets an audition time and who auditions will be guaranteed to be offered a part.
 Rehearsals run twice a week for 1 ½ hrs each rehearsal with an occasional additional rehearsal a week for some actors.
-The last two weeks before the performance, there will be additional required rehearsals.
+The last two weeks before the performance there will be additional required rehearsals.

 Parent Backstage Volunteer Quote: